saeub/dwlg/README.md

 This repository contains scripts for scraping and converting data from German language courses on the *Deutsche Welle – Learn German* website, and for reproducing the DWLG dataset.

+**Paper:** Andreas Säuberli and Simon Clematide.
+2024.
+[Automatic Generation and Evaluation of Reading Comprehension Test Items with Large Language Models](https://aclanthology.org/2024.readi-1.3/).
+In *Proceedings of the 3rd Workshop on Tools and Resources for People with REAding DIfficulties (READI) @ LREC-COLING 2024*, pages 22–37, Torino, Italia.
+ELRA and ICCL.

 ## TL;DR

 To reproduce the DWLG dataset, the easiest way is to use the Docker image on DockerHub.
 You only need to install [Docker](https://docs.docker.com/get-docker/) and run the following commands.